CSCfi/metadata-submitter/README.md

 1. Install `pip-tools`:
     * `pip install pip-tools`
-    * if using docker-compose pip-tools are installed automatically
+    * if using docker compose pip-tools are installed automatically

 2. Add new packages to `requirements.in` or `requirements-dev.in`